-Breakthrough Treatment for Degenerative Diseases (BTDD) is a project led by Dr. Gal Bitan, Associate Professor of Neurology at UCLA, and conducted in collaboration with many laboratories worldwide.
+Breakthrough Treatment for Degenerative Diseases (BTDD) is a project led by Dr. Gal Bitan, Professor of Neurology at UCLA, and conducted in collaboration with many laboratories worldwide.
 The goal of the project is to develop novel drugs for diseases caused by abnormal protein aggregation, including Alzheimer’s disease, Parkinson’s disease and many more.
 The drugs are based on compounds called Molecular Tweezers that have been invented by Professors Frank-Gerrit Klärner and Thomas Schrader at the University of Duisburg-Essen, Germany, and their potential for prevention of abnormal protein aggregation was discovered by Dr. Bitan.
 The initial collaboration among Professors Klärner, Schrader and Bitan has developed into a project including over 30 laboratories around the world.

 The current research and development are conducted in the academic laboratories of Dr. Bitan and the different collaborators with funding from government and foundation grants, public support, and philanthropy.
 Future development likely will require involvement of the biotechnology and pharmaceutical industry.

 Gal Bitan (center) visiting Thomas Schrader (right) and Frank Klärner (left) at the University of Duisburg-Essen, 2016.